diversen/git-to-book-docs/README.md

 ## Very quick start and demo.

-Add a repo to https://gittobook.org with some markdown files ending in `.md` or `.markdown`.
-Then `Epub` and `MOBI` versions will be created, which then can be downloaded.
+Login to https://gittobook.org, and add a repo with some markdown files ending in `.md` or `.markdown`.
+Then ` HTML`, `Epub`, and `MOBI` versions will be created, which then can be downloaded.

 ## less quicker start